hanspi42/signalflowgrapher/README.md

 <img width="1220" height="860" alt="SFGrapher" src="https://github.com/user-attachments/assets/9186c224-5ff4-4209-8240-3a01c367d51d" />

-## Version 2.0 dev
+## Version 2.0.0
-If you want to try this development version, you can do this as follows:

 This version does not have installers yet.
 Please follow the steps in the section [Getting started](##Getting-started).

 Please report all issues you find to hanspeter.schmid@fhnw.ch or create an issue on github, https://github.com/hanspi42/signalflowgrapher/issues

 ## Getting started
-Clone or download from https://github.com/hanspi42/signalflowgrapher, e.g. using git clone https://github.com/hanspi42/signalflowgrapher.
+Clone or download from https://github.com/hanspi42/signalflowgrapher, e.g. using `git clone https://github.com/hanspi42/signalflowgrapher`.

 ### Install Dependencies
 To install the dependencies, you can use either Miniforge or Python environments.